aliduabubakari/Sepsis-Classification-with-FastAPI/README.md

 ```bash
 uvicorn main:app --reload
 ```
-4. fter running the command, you should see output indicating that the FastAPI application is running and listening on a specific address (e.g., http://127.0.0.1:8000).
+4. After running the command, you should see output indicating that the FastAPI application is running and listening on a specific address (e.g., http://127.0.0.1:8000).
 This address represents the API endpoint where you can access your application.

 5. Open a web browser or use an API testing tool (e.g., Postman) to interact with your deployed FastAPI application.
 Use the API endpoint provided in the terminal to make requests and receive responses.